MarcusHoltz/marcusholtz.github.io/_posts/2023-09-11-opnsense-with-haproxy-and-lets-encrypt.md

 - You will place the "PUBLIC_SUBDOMAINS_rule" and any other rules for services that you want to get SSL offloaded in here.

+1. Create a new `Public Service`

-1. In the upper left hand corner of the edit page, find `advanced mode` and turn it on (green).
+2. In the upper left hand corner of the edit page, find `advanced mode` and turn it on (green).

-2. `Name` is `1_HTTPS_frontend`
+3. `Name` is `1_HTTPS_frontend`

-3. `Listen Addresses` is `127.1.2.3:443` this combines our localhost address, `127.1.2.3` plus the HTTPS port `:443`.
+4. `Listen Addresses` is `127.1.2.3:443` this combines our localhost address, `127.1.2.3` plus the HTTPS port `:443`.

-4. `Bind option pass-through` must be:
+5. `Bind option pass-through` must be:
 ```
 accept-proxy
 ```

-5. Checkbox `Enable SSL offloading`
+6. Checkbox `Enable SSL offloading`

-6. A new settings area, 'SSL Offloading,' will appear, and you will need to select your Let's Encrypt certificate under the `Certificates` section.
+7. A new settings area, 'SSL Offloading,' will appear, and you will need to select your Let's Encrypt certificate under the `Certificates` section.

-7. `SSL option pass-through` should be set to:
+8. `SSL option pass-through` should be set to:
 ```
 curves secp384r1
 ```

-8. `Enable Advanced settings` needs to be checked.
+9. `Enable Advanced settings` needs to be checked.
 - This opens a NEW section for Cipers

 ##### Current Ciphers and Cipher Suites for a 100% A+ SSLLabs rating